amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 The ability to identify authors also enables inverting and generalizing that process, allowing Proselint's output to be used for identity obfuscation or for encryption of messages by selectively introducing, changing, or removing usage choices.
 With moderate modifications and a protocol for establishing usage-based keys, Proselint could become a system for designing content-aware steganographic systems, allowing users to convey hidden messages in their choice of words and styles :cite:`bergmair2006content`.
 Encryption would require modifying the Proselint infrastructure to identify cases where more than one acceptable choice exists.

+Finally, standard readability metrics are not defined in a way that would capture the kinds of suggestions that Proselint makes, focusing instead on reading ease rather than conventionality :cite:`flesch1948new`.

 The Proselintian theoretical approach
 =====================================